Comac C919: Orders

 At the November 2010 Zhuhai Airshow, Comac announced orders for 55 C919 aircraft from 6 airlines, with an additional 45 options.
-The purchasing airlines or lessors included China Eastern Airlines, Air China, Hainan Airlines, China Southern Airlines, CDB Leasing Company, and GE Capital Aviation Services.
+The purchasing airlines or lessors included China Eastern Airlines, Air China, Hainan Airlines, China Southern Airlines, CDB Leasing Company and Bank of Communications Financial Leasing.
 On 19 October 2011, Chinese ICBC Leasing ordered 45 C919s and agreed to be the launch customer.
 On 11 November 2014, Comac announced at the 2014 Zhuhai Airshow that China Merchants Bank's aircraft leasing division made a firm commitment for 30 C919s, and that total orders were now up to 450 aircraft.

 At the June 2015 Paris Air Show, Ping An Leasing signed a letter of intent (LOI) for 50 C919s, becoming one of Comac's largest customers, and Puren Group signed a letter of intent for seven C919s and seven ARJ21s, intended for the start-up Puren Airlines.
 In November 2016 COMAC received an order for 20 C919s including 5 firm from Shanghai Pudong Development Bank Financial Leasing and for 36 C919s from CITIC Group Financial Leasing including 18 firm.
 While no down payments for the order were needed before C919's maiden flight, 500,000 yuan ($76,000) nevertheless were deposited subsequently for each of the firm order.
 The 5 December 2017 ICBC Leasing order for 55 brought the order book to 785.

 In February 2018, the total order book for the C919 stood at 815, prior to the order for 200 from HNA Group in June 2018 which also included an order for 100 ARJ21s.
 By August 2018, FlightGlobal counted 305 orders plus 45 options and 658 LOIs: commitments.

 In January 2023, COMAC reported having received more than 1,200 orders.
 In September 2023, it was reported, however, that C919 orders had reached 1,061.

-On 20 September 2023, Brunei GallopAir placed an order worth for 15 units of C919 and 15 units of ARJ21 jets.
-Once completed, this would make Brunei GallopAir the first non-Chinese & Southeast Asian operator of C919.
+On 20 September 2023, the Bruneian airline GallopAir placed an order worth for 15 units of C919 and 15 units of ARJ21 jets.
+Once completed, this would make GallopAir the first non-Chinese & Southeast Asian operator of C919.
 In a stock exchange filing on 26 April 2024, Air China said that it had ordered 100 C919 aircraft, which would be delivered between 2024 and 2031, thereby adding another high-profile customer for the narrowbody programme.

 On 21 November 2024, Chairman of Hong Kong Airlines, Yan Bo was reported to have told Hong Kong-based media that the airline is in plans of acquiring Comac's C919 aircraft following 12 months of sustained fleet growth and the resumption of long-haul flights especially to North America.